theyadev/theya-bot/README.md

 - !recommend (!r) <mania/osu> : Recommend a map
 - !bomb <mania/osu> : Recommend 5 maps
 - !request : Request a map to add in the bot
 - !complain : Complain about the latest map
-- !complain : Complain about the latest map